14 Contract Negotiation Strategies and Techniques

 9. Use AI-Based Contract Negotiation Software

 AI can shorten the time needed to draft a contract and quickly search a contract to highlight missing clauses and deviations from preferred positions.
-In addition, AI-based CLM software can let you draw on retrospective contract and performance intelligence to help you gain an edge in future contract negotiations.
+In addition, AI-based CLM solution can let you draw on retrospective contract and performance intelligence to guide smarter decisions in both new deals and negotiation strategies for contract renewal.

 10. Include Flexibility Clauses